pedrokrivochein/cellular_automata/README.md

 - Existem dois modo: Normal e Caves/Islands.

 - You can also change the size of the cells.
-- Você também pode alterar o tamanho da célula.
+- Você também pode alterar o tamanho das células.

 ## Screenshots: